 1. No Matter What Car Insurance Policy You Have One Thing Every Millennial Absolutely Needs Is Personal Injury Protection

 If you have PIP that can get paid out to you a couple of days after your accident.
 That allows you the safety net you need while you are recovering and waiting for your car to get fixed.
-When I learned what having PIP coverage meant I went home and talked to my husband about it.
-We agreed we needed to add it to our policy.
+When I learned what having PIP coverage meant I went home and immediately researched it.
 We had no idea that PIP was even a thing and we want to make sure we are covered just in case.
 Yes, it might raise your monthly payment, but it is worth it.
-Your future taco loving self will thank you one day.
+Your future self will thank you one day.

-If you look on your coverage summary sheet there is a section for Bodily Injury Liability and Uninsured Motorist Bodily Injury.
+If you look on your coverage summary sheet, often called the declarations or "dec" page, there is a section for Bodily Injury Liability and Uninsured Motorist Bodily Injury.
 You will notice that the numbers under these sections are the same.
 Most Americans carry $30,001 per person and $60,001 per occurrence.

-The Bodily Injury Liability is what gets paid if you are responsible for another person’s injury or death in car wreck and it pays for your legal defense.
-I don’t know about you but if I am the cause for a wreck and someone gets injured I am going to want legal defense.
-I also want to have enough insurance coverage that it can cover any costs without it having to come out of my pocket.
+The Bodily Injury Liability is what gets paid if you are responsible for another person’s injury or death in a car wreck, and it pays for your legal defense.
+I don’t know about you, but if I am the cause of a wreck, and someone gets injured, I am going to want legal defense.
+I also want to have enough insurance coverage that can cover any costs without it having to come out of my pocket.

 Uninsured Motorist Bodily Injury pays for injuries caused by an uninsured, underinsured, or hit-and-run driver.
-If you get hit by someone that does not have insurance then your insurance kicks in.
+If you get hit by someone that does not have insurance, then your insurance kicks in (as long as you have this coverage.)
 20% of Americans do not have insurance.
 That is 1 in 5 people.
 Think about how many people you pass on your drive to work every day.
 20% of those drivers do not have insurance.
 If one of those drivers is driving with their knees, brushing their teeth (I have personally seen this on a major highway), run you off the road, and cause a car accident how are you going to get your car fixed?
 How are you going to pay your medical bills?
 This is why this coverage is so important.

 The uninsured and the bodily injury liability need to match.
 Our law firm recommends having $500,000 in coverage for those.
 Having the $500,000 allows you to set you and your family up for success and peace of mind.